 You can also contact the program administrator or admissions counselor for more information on program-specific grants and scholarships.
 Some programs automatically consider applicants for these merit- and need-based financial options.

 Prospective students of a master’s in higher education program can expect a reading and writing-intensive course load.
 The curriculum also involves discussion-oriented seminars with problem-solving and work-based learning applications.
-Coursework will include social injustice in education, research methods, and the required qualities and skills of a strong leader.
+Core courses will cover social injustice in education, research methods, and higher education leadership.

 Students can expect to participate in a graduate assistantship, an internship, and professional development opportunities.
 Some programs require part-time students to remain employed full-time in higher education during their studies in place of an assistantship or internship.